Blind hiring, along with blind CVs, are a new solution for the recruitment process that has stepped on the scene. But exactly how effective are they?

 Therefore, it all starts with censoring the CVs.
 You can’t really make the whole recruitment process anonymous but CV censorship will help you pick the best of the best without subconscious bias.

 A blind CV can be executed in more than one way.
 It all depends on how much you want to emit.
-One option is to just eliminate the basics such as name, gender, and name.
+One option is to just eliminate the basics such as name and gender.
 Another option is to remove other personal details as well such as the educational background.

 The reason why some recruiters opt for the second option – that is eliminating educational history – is to prevent favouring candidates who have a similar background to their own.
 For example, if the recruiter went to Yale, he or she might identify and feel closer to those candidates who also went to Yale.